 Description of Award

-The Edmonton Chapter of the Alberta Association on Gerontology (AAG) is pleased to be the sponsor of an award to be given to a graduate student from the Edmonton area who has an interest in any aspect of aging.
-The award is expected to assist with the costs associated with a students’ coursework, research or attendance at a workshop or conference.
+The Edmonton Chapter of the Alberta Association on Gerontology is pleased to be the sponsor of one award to be given to a graduate student from the Edmonton area who has an interest in any aspect of aging.
+The award is to assist with costs associated with coursework, research or attendance at a workshop/conference.

 Value and Duration

-An award of $1000 will be awarded annually.
-The award recipient will also receive a free one-year membership in the Alberta Association on Gerontology.
+One award of $1,000 will be awarded annually.
+The recipient of the award will also receive a free one-year membership in the Alberta Association on Gerontology.

 The applicant must:

-- Be registered in a graduate degree program in an accredited post secondary institution
+- be registered in a graduate degree program in an accredited post-secondary institution in Alberta

-- Agree to contribute an article for an edition of the AAGMag (e.g., a written summary of their research)
+- agree to contribute an article for an edition of the AAGmag (e.g., a written summary of planned research)